dgroomes/default-branch-renamer/README.md

 # default-branch-renamer

-A Bash script to rename the default branch for a Github repository.
+A Bash script to rename the default branch for a GitHub repository.

 ---

-The `default-branch-renamer.sh` script renames the "master" branch in the git repo in the current workin directory to "main".
+The `default-branch-renamer.sh` script renames the "master" branch in the git repo in the current working directory to "main".
 It also sets "main" as the "default" branch in GitHub by using the GitHub API.

 Executes the following: